Frequently Asked Question

 • Each semester, create a Zoom meeting link for each course and connect that to record to the cloud if you want it to appear automatically in Panopto (and LearningHub if desired).

-• You can always start a recording once the Zoom meeting has begun if you are the host (created the meeting) or co-host (assigned in the session), or alternate host (with a pro account, assigned beforehand).
+• You can always start a recording once the Zoom meeting has begun if you are the host (created the meeting), co-host (assigned in the session), or alternate host (with a pro account assigned beforehand).

-• Set up the meeting to not allow the students to join before the host to eliminate unnecessary recordings
+• Set up the meeting so students do not have to join before the host to eliminate unnecessary recordings.

 • At the end of each semester, navigate to your course(s) folder and delete any unnecessary recordings.
 Some examples include recordings under a minute and those without content (where someone clicked on the link at the wrong time, started a meeting, and then left).